timbeaudet/knowledge_base/platforms/windows.md

 * Run task as soon as possible after a schedule start is missed
 * If the task fails, restart every minute for 3 times
 * Stop the task if it runs longer than 4 hours

+> Note: To edit the task (in Windows 10) open `Task Scheduler` and click on `Task Schedule Library` this contained the `nightly_build` task for me and it wasn't obvious I needed to click on it when I first searched through every folder of Microsoft.